UH-ACDC/TAFFC-Affective-Math/README.md

 -   **Column D: Perspiration**: Values of the perinasal perspiration signal in °C².
 -   **Column E: HR.E4**: Values of the heart rate signal in BPM, measured with E4 on the participant's non-dominant hand.
 -   **Column F: HR.AW**: Values of the heart rate signal in BPM, measured with the Apple Watch on the participant's dominant hand.
--   **Column G: HRV.IBI**: Values of the heart-rate variability, computed from inter-beat intervals (IBI, unit: ms), measured with E4 on the participant's non-dominant hand.

 **`data/processed/Affective_Math_Dataset_N50_Exam.csv`** contains the following columns: